jonwelch888/finProj-GRAPH-/README.md

 This project involves the implementation of a graph data structure in C++.
 It supports basic graph operations such as adding nodes and edges, cycle detection, and performing depth-first search (DFS) and breadth-first search (BFS).

+## Note
+Material is from COSC:2436, taught by Dr. Katrompas.
+It’s intended for fellow classmates and for my own review and improvement.

 ## Features
 - **Graph Operations**: Add nodes, add edges, retrieve nodes, and retrieve all nodes.
 - **Cycle Detection**: Check if the graph contains any cycles.